UCLA-TBP/tbp-mailing/README.md

 TBP Mailing is sorted into folders for its individual components and is managed by a `docker-compose.yml` in the main directory.

-Each component folder contains a config folder, a default folder, and a Dockerfile.
+Each component folder contains a config folder, a dist folder, and a Dockerfile.
 The config folder contains the current configurations of the component, and may be modified as need be.
-The default folder contains the configurations for a default install of the component (may not be completely up to date, but should be reasonably close).
+The dist folder contains the configurations for a default install of the component from its original source (may not be completely up to date, but should be reasonably close).

 In order to configure TBP Mailing, modifications may be needed not only to the config folders, but also to the Dockerfile and the `docker-compose.yml` (especially if new ports or volumes are needed).